tewarid/dotnet-tools/README.md

 ## SMTP Client Tool

-A simple SMTP client.
+An SMTP client.

 ## SMTP Server Tool

-A simple SMTP server based on the [SmtpServer](https://www.nuget.org/packages/SmtpServer/) library that logs messages to a text box.
+An SMTP server based on the [SmtpServer](https://www.nuget.org/packages/SmtpServer/) library that logs messages to a text box.

 ## Sniffer Tool